Reptar007/SoundCloud-API/README.md

-# Raptor Music
+# Duckie Beats
 ![image](https://i.imgur.com/KEpFYEo.png)

 ***
 ### SoundCloud Clone

-Raptor Music is a full-stack application that is based on SoundCloud.
-In Raptor Music a user is able to listen and see all songs made on the app.
+Duckir Beats is a full-stack application that is based on SoundCloud.
+In Duckie Beats, a user is able to listen and see all songs made on the app.
 Additionally, the user is able to create, update and delete songs.
 Every song has a comment section that non-users are able to see, but only logged-in users are able to create and delete.
 Visit [Raptor Music](https://sebastian-soundcloud.herokuapp.com/) to start creating the next big thing!

 ***